-The Brute doesn’t allow for short cuts or slow pokes, so Bicycle Network have devised The Tonne, starting from Canowindra and following the last 100 kilometres of The Brute course.
-It may be short a few kilometres but with 1,430 metres of climbing you’ll be rewarded by the time you hit the Velodrome in Orange.
+The Brute doesn’t allow for shortcuts, so Bicycle Network has devised The Tonne, starting from Canowindra and following the last 100 kilometres of The Brute course.
+It may be short a few kilometres but with 1,430 metres of climbing you’ll be rewarded with a refreshing ale on return to Orange.

-For those unsure or tipping the balance in favour of more time to sample local culinary delights, The Taster is an aptly named 70 kilometre option, with only 770 metres of climbing.
-Following The Brute course to a finish in Canowindra, lunch and transport back awaits, all on picturesque, empty, country roads.
+For those unsure of their ability or tipping the balance in favour of more time to sample local culinary delights, The Taster is an aptly-named 70km option, with only 770 metres of climbing.
+Following The Brute course to a finish in Canowindra, lunch and transport back to town awaits, all on picturesque, empty, country roads.

 In a standard we’ve come to appreciate, the course will have full traffic management, including first aid and mechanical support.
 All rest stops will provide water, nutrition, bathroom facilities, plus an additional lunch stop on each route.

 Don’t discount the shorter options, as there’s plenty more to see in Orange.
 This year’s challenge coincided with a craft beer and food festival, fingers crossed for the same luck next year.
 Alternatively, there’s a wide variety of restaurants, bars, cafes, and other events on around the town.
-Of course, no visit to Orange would be complete without a winery stop or two.
+We even stumbled across an old-fashioned milk bar that could produce a thick shake so thick you wouldn’t be able to drink it with a straw.
+Of course, no visit to Orange would be complete without a winery stop or two and there’s no shortage of cellar doors around.
 Cyclist advises not to drink and ride so stay the weekend and be sure to book your accommodation early.

 Cyclist has attended this event since its inception, and in keeping with tradition we’ll stick with the 170km option, for those feeling the challenge come ride with us and prepare with our full course preview here.